ktorio/ktor-documentation/topics/form.md

 The form-based authentication flow might look as follows:

 1. An unauthenticated client makes a request to a specific [route](Routing_in_Ktor.md) in a server application.
-1. A server returns an HTML page that consists at least from an HTML-based web form, which prompts a user for a user name and password.
+1. A server returns an HTML page that consists at least from an HTML-based web form, which prompts a user for a username and password.
    > Ktor allows you to build a form using [Kotlin DSL](html_dsl.md), or you can choose between various JVM template engines, such as Freemarker, Velocity, and so on.
-1. When a user submits a user name and password, a client makes a request containing web form data (which includes the user name and password) to a server.
+1. When a user submits a username and password, a client makes a request containing web form data (which includes the username and password) to a server.

    ```kotlin
    ```
    {src="snippets/auth-form/post.http"}

-   In Ktor, you need to [specify parameter names](#configure-provider) used to fetch a user name and password.
+   In Ktor, you need to [specify parameter names](#configure-provider) used to fetch a username and password.

 1. A server [validates](#configure-provider) credentials sent by a client and responds with the requested content.